Zyberswap (ZYB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zyberswap Historical Price

-According to the latest data gathered on Zyberswap live price page, the current price of Zyberswap is 0.00167344USD.
-The circulating supply of Zyberswap(ZYB) is 13.61M ZYB , giving it a market capitalization of $22.79K.
+According to the latest data gathered on Zyberswap live price page, the current price of Zyberswap is 0.00190105USD.
+The circulating supply of Zyberswap(ZYB) is 13.66M ZYB , giving it a market capitalization of $25.97K.

 The Zyberswap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZYB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.